 After all movie options are specified, VisIt prompts you how you would like your movie made.
 At this point, you can click the Finish/Done button to make VisIt start generating your movie.
-You can change how VisIt creates your movie by clicking a different movie generation method on the Save movie wizard's sixth screen, shown in Figure Figure 1.160.
+You can change how VisIt creates your movie by clicking a different movie generation method on the Save movie wizard's sixth screen, shown in Figure Figure 2.161.

 The default option for movie creation allows VisIt to use your current VisIt session to make your movies.
 This has the advantage that it uses your current compute engine and allocated processors, which makes movie generation start immediately.
 When you use this movie generation method, VisIt will launch its command line interface (CLI) and execute Python movie-making scripts in order to generate your movie.
 This means that you have both the VisIt GUI and CLI controlling the viewer.
 If you use this movie generation method, you will be able to watch your movie as it is generated.
-You can track the movie's progress using the Movie progress dialog, shown in Figure 1.161.
+You can track the movie's progress using the Movie progress dialog, shown in Figure 2.162.
 The downside to using your currently allocated processors is that movie generation takes over your VisIt session until the movie is complete.
 If you want to regain control over your VisIt session, effectively cancelling the movie generation process, you can click the Movie progress dialog's Cancel button.

 Choose method Choose when and how you would like Vislt to create your movies.
-Choose when and how you would like VisIt to create your movies.
-Now, use currently allocated processors Now, use a new instance of Vislt Later, tell me the command to run Go Back Done Cancel
+Now, use currently allocated processors Now, use a new instance of Visit Later, tell me the command to run Go Back Done Cancel

-Fig. 1.161: Movie progress dialog
+Fig. 2.162: Movie progress dialog